hylo-lang/hylo/Docs/GenericDispatch.md

 separate compilation without changing semantics, but that optimization can be selectively disabled:

+## Basics of the Hylo Design for Generics

+The basic model for Hylo generics is very much like that of Swift and
+Rust:

 - globally, to improve compile times; typically for a debug build.
 - at select module boundaries, to allow binary-compatible library evolution.